Hempstead, New York: Sister city

-On September 12, 2016, the Town of Hempstead signed a Declaration of Cooperation with the Shomron Regional Council in the Israeli-controlled West Bank.
+On September 12, 2016, the Town of Hempstead signed a Declaration of Cooperation with the Shomron Regional Council in Israel's West Bank.
 This council represents 35 Israeli settlements in that region.
 Signing the pact was its proponent Councilmen Bruce Blakeman and Anthony D'Esposito and Supervisor Santino and Shomron leader Yossi Dagan.

-Politics

-Though the town government is still controlled by the Republicans (and has been for almost the entire history of the party), town voters in recent years leaned Democratic in elections on the state and federal level.
-In presidential elections since 1996, the Democrat has won in Hempstead (Bill Clinton received 56% in 1996, Al Gore received 58% in 2000 and John Kerry got 53% in 2004).
-Democratic Senator Chuck Schumer won Hempstead by a large margin in 2004, and Democratic County Executive Thomas Suozzi won in 2001 and 2005.
-Democratic candidate Hillary Clinton won 49 percent of voters in 2016, while President Donald Trump won 42 percent of voters.
-In 2021 Bruce Blakeman, a Republican Town Councilman, was elected Nassau County Executive in a surprising defeat of Democratic incumbent Laura Curran.

 Transportation

 Railroad lines

 The Long Island Rail Road's Main Line runs through the northwestern part of the town with stations from Bellerose through Merillon Avenue in Garden City.
 The Hempstead Branch breaks away from the Main Line in Floral Park, and uses stations from Bellerose into Hempstead.
 The West Hempstead Branch runs from Valley Stream northeast to West Hempstead.
 Further south in the town, the Babylon Branch runs from the New York City Line into southern portions of the Town of Oyster Bay with stations between Valley Stream and Seaford.
 Also the Far Rockaway Branch branches off from Valley Stream and curves to the southwest from that station through Inwood before finally re-entering the city in the Rockaways.
 Just east of there, the Long Beach Branch breaks away at Lynbrook and runs southeast into Long Beach.